nicollecastrog/milo-dog/app/README.md

 1. From the root of this monorepo, run:

      `yarn run:android`

      Alternatively, from within this directory (`/app`), you can run:

      `yarn android`

 **Using local development:**

 1. Look at the [root README](../README.md) and ensure you've completed all of the development prerequisites specified there.

-1. Additionally, you'll need to install Node and Watchman as per the [React Native docs](https://reactnative.dev/docs/environment-setup)
+1. Additionally, you'll need to install Node and Watchman as per the [React Native docs](https://reactnative.dev/docs/environment-setup).

 1. From within this directory (`/app`), run: `yarn` to install the necessary node modules.

 1. Then, run `yarn start`

-1. Follow the iOS and/or Android frontend instructions above, as needed
+1. Follow the iOS and/or Android frontend instructions above, as needed.

 ### Testing